Updated April 20, 2022

 Applications that result from the community collaborations will eventually be migrated to the Cloud Native Services team for community access.
 During the migration process, the team will evaluate the security of these applications and perform penetration testing.
 If applicable, the data and any data collection process will be also evaluated to ensure that there are no privacy or confidentiality, copyright, and patent issues.

 The Cloud Native Services team will investigate any reports of security breaches within CyVerse.
 If the investigation results in a credible claim, the team will take necessary action to remove or isolate the threat.
 The team will make a best effort to minimize any downtime.
-In the event that a downtime must occur for a significant duration, then appropriate notifications will be sent and posted to the website.
+In the event that a downtime must occur for a significant duration, then appropriate notifications will be sent and posted to the website per CyVerse's Service Level Agreement.

 All security-related incidents should be reported to CyVerse Security at firstname.lastname@example.org

 As part of the incident response, the Cloud Native Services team will update all responsible authorities on the occurrence of the incident and actions being taken to mitigate the situations through designated channels.
-This will include institutional providers and participating authorities, funding agencies, and law enforcement agencies, e.g., University of Arizona “report a security incident” system.
+This will include institutional providers and participating authorities, funding agencies, and law enforcement agencies, e.g., University of Arizona “information security and incident reporting and response” system.

 Occurrence of all incidents will be logged by the Cloud Native Services team for evaluation and audit.